-Join the Independence Seaport Museum on Saturday, September 7 for activities inside our Museum based around Coast Day, an event held on Penn's Landing by the Delaware River Waterfront Corporation in partnership with the Delaware Estuary.
-The activities inside the Museum will be held from 10:00 - 5:00 p.m., and are presented to compliment Coast Day outside on Penn's Landing.
-Museum activities are included with Museum admission.
+Join the Independence Seaport Museum on Saturday, September 6 for activities inside the Museum in celebration of Coast Day, an event held on Penn's Landing brought to you by the Partnership for the Delaware Estuary.
+The activities inside the Museum will be held from 10:00 - 5:00 p.m., and are included with Museum admission.

 Coast Day activities include: